Rethink the cool

 OPEN SOURCE, GRASS ROOTS REVOLUTION

 It's not as hard as you think to beat large monolithic corporations like Nike, McDonald's and Starbucks in shop-to-shop combat.
-Most megacorporations are slow, bureaucratic dinosaurs, easily outmanouvered by nimble, fleet-footed entrepreneurs.
+Most megacorporations are slow, bureaucratic dinosaurs, easily outmanoeuvred by nimble, fleet-footed entrepreneurs.

-In capitalism's next evolutionary phasem small will trump big, local will beat globalm and sharedm open-source brands like the blackspot will triumph over jealously guarded copywrites.
+In capitalism's next evolutionary phase small will trump big, local will beat global and shared open-source brands like the blackspot will triumph over jealously guarded copywrites.

-All it takes is for a few of us to start living spontanious lives of playful resistance-to living without dead time.
+All it takes is for a few of us to start living spontaneous lives of playful resistance-to living without dead time.

 CAN ACTIVISTS HARNESS THE ENTREPRENEURIAL SPIRIT?